 Understanding Bootable Backups of macOS

 A bootable backup of macOS Sequoia is a complete copy of your macOS startup disk that can be used to start your Mac without relying on the internal hard drive.
 This feature is especially helpful for users who want a fast recovery option if the original fails.
-Unlike regular backups, a bootable backup includes:
+Unlike regular backups, a bootable backup of Mac includes:

-• The macOS Sequoia system and all system files
+- The macOS Sequoia system and all system files

-• Your installed applications and settings
+- Your installed applications and settings

-• Personal files and user data
+- Personal files and user data

-• The ability to boot directly from the backup drive
+- The ability to boot directly from the backup drive

 This type of backup is crucial for system recovery after catastrophic failures, malware infections, or when upgrading hardware.
+For macOS 26 Tahoe users, you can refer to our detailed guide at Clone macOS 26 Tahoe to an External Hard Drive.

 Benefits of making a Bootable Backup of macOS 15:

-1. Rapid Recovery: In the event of a system failure, you can boot from your backup and resume work immediately.
+- Rapid Recovery: In the event of a system failure, you can boot from your backup and resume work immediately.

-2. Ease of Use: Bootable backups are simple to create and manage, allowing for straightforward restoration.
+- Ease of Use: Bootable backups are simple to create and manage, allowing for straightforward restoration.

-3. Data Security: backups help protect against data loss due to corruption or malware.
+- Data Security: backups help protect against data loss due to corruption or malware.

 Preparing for Cloning macOS Sequoia